martinprejsa/profitapi.php/README.md

 # profit365-php
-PHP api made for interacting with the Profit365 online accounting application (work in progess)
+PHP api made for interacting with the Profit365 online accounting application (heavy work in progess)

 # Usage
 To be done